-Covariate Balance
+Covariate balance

 As described above, we randomized applications to reviewers and we also randomized which applications were accompanied by a Dashboard.
 Approximately 15% of the original sample of 21,450 applications were not read.
+There were two sources of sample attrition: 1) readers who were unable to complete reviewing all applications assigned to them and 2) readers who dropped out of the experiment altogether and read none of the applications assigned to them.
+Of the 15% attrition, approximately half was due to the each of the two sources above.
+The relatively small amount of attrition did not result in a biased sample.
 The attrition rate was 13% in the control group and 15% in the treatment group.
 Once college fixed effects were factored in, the difference in attrition rates was only 0.5 percentage points and was not statistically significant.
-Even under cautious assumptions, this is a tolerable threat of bias given the low attrition and small differential between the treatment and control conditions (Institute of Education Sciences, 2020).
+Even under cautious assumptions, this is a tolerable threat of bias given the low attrition and small differential between the treatment and control conditions (Institute of Education Sciences [IES], 2020).

 The absence of differential attrition alone is insufficient to prove that the randomization successfully created identical control and treatment groups.
 To accomplish this, we conducted a series of covariate balancing tests.
-Table 2 shows the average of the academic and socio-demographic characteristics for the control group (column 1) and the difference in these averages between the control and treatment groups (column 2).13 The third and fourth columns express the standard errors, clustered at the reviewer level, and the p-values of the differences between the treatment and control groups.
+Table 2 shows the average of the academic and socio-demographic characteristics for the control group (column 1) and the difference in these averages between the control and treatment groups (column 2).12 The third and fourth columns express the standard errors, clustered at the reviewer level, and the p-values of the differences between the treatment and control groups.

 The p-values in column 4 of Table 2 demonstrate that we successfully assigned students to two statistically equivalent groups.
 As an additional test of balance, we pool all our differences together to test the null hypothesis that all differences are jointly equal to zero.
-The p-value of 0.876 fails to reject this null hypothesis, offering further assurance that the treatment and control groups are balanced across student characteristics.14
+The p-value of 0.876 associated with the F-test of joint significance fails to reject this null hypothesis, offering further assurance that the treatment and control groups are balanced across student characteristics.13